 Due to the delay in arrival of laparoscopic equipment the afternoon was spent teaching fistula surgery by colorectal surgeons Dr Matt Rickard (Concord Hospital) Dr Stephen Smith (John Hunter Hospital, Newcastle), Dr Robert Winn (Wollongong Hospital) & Dr Gary McKay (Ryde Hospital).

-Left to right: Dr Gary McKay (General Surgeon) assisting Dr Douglas Pichaca to do the first laparoscopic cholecystectomy at NRH.
+Dr Douglas Pickacha doing the first laparoscopic cholecystectomy at NRH.

 Day two and three at NRH consisted of all day laparoscopic workshops in the OT teaching safe open Hasson technique for inserting laparoscopic trochars, and basic procedures such as diagnostic laparoscopy, appendicectomy and cholecystectomy.
 Seven cases were done over the two days.
 Local surgeons Dr Douglass Pikacha (see below) did the first case (laparoscopic cholecystectomy), Dr Scott Siota did the second case (laparoscopic appendicectomy), and Dr Rooney Jagilly did the third case (diagnostic laparoscopy).
 This 3 day starter course will hopefully be the catalyst for future regular laparoscopic visits to teach and improve on skills already taught.